JeremyAnsel/xwa_hooks/xwa_hook_joystick_ff/zip/readme.txt

 MainControllerIndex = controller index
 Select the controller used for the main axis and buttons.
 The default value is 0.

+YawControllerIndex = controller index
+Select the controller used for yaw.
+The default value is 0.

+YawControllerAxisIndex = axis index
+Select the controller axis used for yaw.
+The default value is 0 (x axis).

+InvertYaw = value
+Invert yaw axis

+PitchControllerIndex = controller index
+Select the controller used for pitch.
+The default value is 0.

+PitchControllerAxisIndex = axis index
+Select the controller axis used for pitch.
+The default value is 1 (y axis).

+InvertPitch = value
+Invert pitch axis

 ThrottleControllerIndex = controller index
 Select the controller used for throttle.
 The default value is 0.

 ThrottleControllerAxisIndex = axis index
 Select the controller axis used for throttle.
 The default value is 2 (z axis).

+InvertThrottle = value
+Invert throttle axis

 RudderControllerIndex = controller index
 Select the controller used for rudder.
 The default value is 0.

 RudderControllerAxisIndex = axis index
 Select the controller axis used for rudder.
 The default value is 3 (r axis).

+InvertRudder = value
+Invert rudder axis

 UsePovControllerAsButtons = value
 The default value is 0, which enable continious movement for the POV buttons.